-Fish Sauce, or "Nam Pla" in Thai, is one of the basic ingredients in Thai cooking.
-It has a rich translucent reddish-golden brown color and is used liberally in nearly all Thai dishes.
-It is often used as a marinade for fish and meat, as well as a condiment (usually mixed with fresh-cut chilies and lime juice) - you may have come across this "sauce" on tables in Thai restaurants.
-In fact, Thais would add a little fish sauce to their meal the same way we would use salt and pepper.
+Thai fish sauce is one of the basic ingredients in Thai cooking, along with much of Asian cuisine.
+It has a rich, translucent reddish-golden brown color and is added liberally to nearly all Thai dishes.
+It is often used as a marinade for fish and meat, as well as a condiment, usually mixed with fresh chilies and lime juice.
+If you travel to Thailand, you may come across it on restaurant tables, where it's added to meals customarily in the same way Americans would use salt and pepper.

-Good fish sauces are made from a mixture of fish and salt that has been allowed to ferment for 1 year to 18 months.
-Anchovies are typically used, although some fish sauces are also made from other types of fish or squid.
+Good fish sauces are made from a mixture of fish and salt that has been allowed to ferment for up to two years.
+Traditionally, oily fish such as anchovies are placed in a barrel with salt and slowly pressed to extract the liquid.
+Anchovies are often used, although some fish sauces are also made from shrimp, krill, or mackerel.
 The basic ingredients of a good fish sauce are fish, water, and salt.
-Sugar may also be added but isn't necessary.
+Sometimes sugars such as caramel or molasses are added, or roasted rice, but it isn't necessary.

-These days, most supermarkets sell fish sauce (look for it in their Asian section).
-Personally, I have found the best type is usually sold in Asian food stores.
-You'll find a good selection of fish sauces at nearly any Chinese/Vietnamese/Thai food store.
-Look for tall bottles with "Fish Sauce" and the ingredients displayed on the label (fish extract, salt, and water—other ingredients aren't necessary).
+Most supermarkets sell fish sauce (look for it in the Asian section), but you may find imported brands sold in Asian food stores, especially Chinese, Vietnamese, or Thai.
+Look for tall bottles with fish sauce and the ingredients displayed on the label (just fish extract, salt, and water—other ingredients aren't necessary).
 It should be made in Thailand or Vietnam.
-You can also order it online.
-Squid Brand Fish Sauce is a good one.
+You can also order nam pla online.